sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 Horizontal structures can exist, but none can be across the vertical structures, only contained within them.
 So, if the "Savings" tribe decides to adopt a "back-end" chapter to try and coordinate the continuous learning in that area, they're free to do so, but that organization only lives within that tribe, never across tribes.

+This means that anybody in a tribe reports to the tribe lead, a cross-functional lead, regardless of their own area of expertise.
+So if a lawyer works within the "Savings" tribe, they report into the "Head of Savings", not the "Head of Legal".

 ## Collective code ownership

 The teams collectively own the whole codebase of the company.
 No team or person "owns" any part of the codebase.
 Nobody needs to ask permission to anybody else to access and modify any code.